GrumpyZhou/visloc-relapose/README.md

 This command produces outputs are available online [here](https://vision.in.tum.de/webshare/u/zhouq/visloc-relapose/regression_models/example/).

 #### Visdom (optional)
 As you see in the example above, we use [Visdom](https://github.com/facebookresearch/visdom) server to visualize the training process.
 One can adapt the meters to plot inside [utils/common/visdom.py](utils/common/visdom.py).
-By default, previous example gives following plots[TOADD].
-If you DON'T want it, just remove the last line `-vp 9333 -vh 'localhost' -venv 'main' -vwin 'example.shopfacade'`.
+If you DON'T want to use visdom, just remove the last line `-vp 9333 -vh 'localhost' -venv 'main' -vwin 'example.shopfacade'`.

 #### Trained models and weights
 We release all trained models that are used in our paper.
 One can download them from [pretrained regression models](https://vision.in.tum.de/webshare/u/zhouq/visloc-relapose/regression_models).